Azure/aaz/Commands/network-function/traffic-collector/_list.md

 #### examples

-- Return list of azure traffic collectors in a subscription
+- Return a list of azure traffic collectors in a resource group
     ```bash
-        network-function traffic-collector list --resource-group test-rg
+        network-function traffic-collector list --resource-group rg1
     ```